Could not find gem 'mocha (~> 1.0.0) ruby'

 Installing mocha 1.0.0 leads to versions conflict between 0.10.5 and 1.0.0.

 Resolving dependencies...
 Bundler could not find compatible versions for gem "mocha": In Gemfile: shoulda (~> 3.3.2) ruby depends on shoulda-matchers (~> 1.4.1) ruby depends on bourne (~> 1.1.2) ruby depends on mocha (= 0.10.5) ruby mocha (1.0.0)

-#1 Updated by Jean-Baptiste Barth about 3 years ago
+#1 Updated by Jean-Baptiste Barth over 3 years ago

 Thanks for the detailed bug report!
 Unfortunately I don't reproduce on my setup easily, but I'll try harder in the next few days.